Qqkyu/breaking-bad-leaflet/README.md

 ### Singleton:

+- Restrict class to have just one instance and ensure that it is globally accessible
 - Api Proxy:
-  - File only exports instantiated object, not the actual class
+  - Create an instance of a class if it does not yet exist, otherwise, return the reference to an existing instance
+  - Restrict user from calling constructor directly by using private access modifier
-  - Global access provided by exporting BreakingBadApi's instantiated object
+  - Global access provided by exporting BreakingBadApi class
   - Ensure that all components work with the same object to provide best performance (caching etc.)
 - Data facade:
-  - File only exports instantiated object, not the actual class (same as Api Proxy)
+  - Create an instance of a class if it does not yet exist, otherwise, return the reference to an existing instance (same as Api Proxy)
+  - Restrict user from calling constructor directly by using private access modifier
-  - Global access provided by exporting Data's instantiated object
+  - Global access provided by exporting Data class
   - Ensure that all components work with the same object
 - Redux store:
   - Global access to the main store